awsdocs/aws-freertos-docs/doc_source/userguide/building-cmake.md

 1. Choose **Generate**\.
 CMake generates the build system files \(for example, makefiles or ninja files\), and these files appear in the build directory you specified in the first step\.
 Follow the instructions in the next section to generate the binary image\.

-## Building Amazon FreeRTOS from Generated Build Files<a name="cmake-build"></a>
+## Building FreeRTOS from Generated Build Files<a name="cmake-build"></a>

 ### Building with Native Build System<a name="gsg-cmake-native"></a>

-You can build Amazon FreeRTOS with a native build system by calling the build system command from the output binaries directory\.
+You can build FreeRTOS with a native build system by calling the build system command from the output binaries directory\.

 For example, if your build file output directory is `<build_dir>`, and you are using Make as your native build system, run the following commands: